smplusr/c-cpp-utilities/README.md

   Be careful when pushing memory address to a assembly register.
 The address might be inverted !
   The stack execution flags must be turned on when calling function within the main program from the shellcode.
+  Examples shellcodes were only tested on 32 bit systems.
+They should work on 64 bit systems if the compilation flag -m32 is triggered.

 Examples:
 ```c